One stone at a time and keep at it.

 Finding a site with healthy tall trees that can be harvested for lumber can make castle building easy, authentic, and reduce the time and money it takes to complete a castle.
 Portable sawmills can out do a lumber store if the trees are in good shape.

 Castles just like to be near water and so do people.
 A stream with a 60 foot or more head can generate power.
 You need water to mix mortar and you will need a well.
-So check the local well records or ask the neighbors about their wells before buying land.
+So check the local well records or ask the neighbors about their wells before buying land or call us.
 It doesn't get much better than a view of a lake, river, or ocean when building a castle.

 For the base of a castle, it is called the footing.
 This can be the bedrock itself or it can be created by laying out continuous horizontal steel reinforcing bars and pouring a wide concrete footing to spread the weight of the castle over normal stable soil.